Research Interests

 - Winner for the Best Interdisciplinary Paper Award Strategic Human Capital in the SMS 2021

-- Media Cover: MIT IDE Blog, State of AI Report 2021, The Chosun Ilbo (Leading Korean Daily Newspaper)
+- Media Cover: MIT IDE Blog, State of AI Report 2021, The Chosun Ilbo (Leading Korean Daily Newspaper), University at Albany Research

 - Twitter: This paper has gained more than 5,000 likes and 1,000 retweets.
 Credits to Ethan Mollick.